Best Wool and Synthetic Ski Socks of 2024/25

 Overall, we found in testing that these socks are uncomfortably thick in ski boots, meaning they’re likely to restrict circulation or bunch up in the toe.

-When it comes to considering these socks as a budget option, we’d strongly recommend spending a few extra bucks to get better socks.
+When it comes to considering these socks as a budget option, we’d strongly recommend spending a few extra bucks to get better socks, like the Minus33.
 Focus on saving money on other pieces of ski gear, like outerwear, where the price margins are greater, and quality budget options exist (see our Best Men’s Ski Jackets, Women’s Ski Jackets, Women’s Ski Pants, and Men’s Ski Pants guides for suggestions).
 While we didn’t love wearing these socks for skiing, they were rather thick and cozy to wear around the house after a cold day on the slopes.

 Do I need Ski-Specific socks?